multivitamina1997/OuteTTS/docs/interface_usage.md

 To create a speaker profile, point to your audio file.
 The system will use the Whisper model to transcribe the audio and audio codec model to generate a profile.
 Once done, save the speaker to a JSON file so you can reuse it later.
 > [!NOTE]
 > This step only needs to be run once per speaker.
 It is meant for initial profile creation.
-You do not need to re-run it every time you use the speaker.

 ```python
 speaker = interface.create_speaker("path/to/audio.wav")